umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-custom-dashboard/README.md

 {% hint style="info" %}
 The `umbraco-package.json` files are cached by the server.
 If you are running your site in development mode, the cache is short-lived (~10 seconds).
 If changes to `umbraco-package.json` files are not reflected immediately, try reloading the backoffice a few seconds later.

 When running the site in production mode, the cache is long-lived.
-You can read more about runtime modes in [this article](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/server-setup/runtime-modes).
+You can read more about runtime modes in the [Runtime Modes article](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/server-setup/runtime-modes).
 {% endhint %}

 ## Creating the Dashboard Web Component